What is Retraining in HRM?

 While senior workers have been affected by technology anxiety and apprehension about learning new processes and obtaining new skill sets, younger job seekers are also experiencing a shortage of "applied soft skills" such as work ethic, social skills, communication, and leadership.

-Why is Retraining important?
+Why is Retraining an employee important?

 An employee retraining program serves in re-acquainting an employee with previously learnt skills, recall and retain certain potentials and stay updated to the latest skill requirements.
 Some retraining programs are required to be carried out on a regular basis to avoid employee obsolescence because of technological changes or an individual's knowledge grasping power.